quietui/quiet/docs/docs/using-components.md

 ## Slots

-Many components accepts content through [slots](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/slot).
+Many components accept content through [slots](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/slot).
 Slots are a platform feature that work very similar to the slots you may have used in Vue.
 A custom element can have any number of slots.

 The default slot is almost any content inside the component.
 In this example, we're slotting a text node into the button to serve as its label, but it could be an HTML element as well.